Redox logo

 A good way to ensure a company is doing what they say they are doing is to look at certifications.
 Certification from The Health Information Trust Alliance (HITRUST™) is a great way to do this, especially if you are asking the right questions.
 HITRUST delivers data protection standards and certification programs to help organizations safeguard sensitive information, manage information risk, and reach compliance goals.
 HITRUST created and maintains the Common Security Framework (CSF), a certifiable framework to help healthcare organizations and their providers demonstrate their security and compliance in a consistent and streamlined manner.
 It’s critical to ensure a vendor is actually HITRUST certified—not just using the logo—and validated at the appropriate level for your risk appetite.

 There are significant differences between the levels of HITRUST certification.
 If you are sharing a significant amount of PHI (and risk) with a vendor, you should validate they are HITRUST certified at the r2 level.
-(At Redox, we are r2 certified, backed by our independent auditor, PwC.)
+(At Redox, we are r2 certified, backed by an independent auditor.)
 With more than 1,800 validated controls, r2 is the most comprehensive level of all three HITRUST certifications.
 It also requires an ongoing assessment of these controls, not just a yearly audit.
-Based on more than 40 security frameworks, r2 is widely regarded as the HITRUST certification for those with the highest commitment to data security.
+Based on more than 40 security frameworks, r2 is widely regarded as the HITRUST certification for those with the highest commitment to data security

 Third-party security breaches were frequent in 2023.
 With a growing number of point solutions, data integration, data analytics, or data hosting organizations may deploy many vendors to help solve issues without the necessary scrutiny.
 Even if they do a proper evaluation at purchase, they may quickly lose sight of the third-party vendors as the years go by without a process to continuously evaluate.
 This can lead to a large amount of risk being introduced that is not being tracked or managed.